10 SAP CX Configuration Tips That Actually Improve Results

 Should I hire a consultant or configure in-house?

-For first implementations, use experienced consultants — they know the configuration patterns and common pitfalls.
+For first implementations, bring in experienced consultants.
+They know the configuration patterns and the common pitfalls.
 For ongoing optimisation after go-live, build internal capability.
 The handoff typically happens 2-3 months post-go-live.

 What’s the most common configuration mistake?

 Over-configuration.
-Teams add too many required fields, too many approval steps, and too many custom extensions.
-The result: users spend more time fighting the system than using it.
-Start with minimal configuration and add complexity only when users request it.
+Teams add too many required fields, too many approval steps, too many custom extensions.
+Users end up spending more time fighting the system than using it.
+Start minimal and add complexity only when users actually ask for it.

 How do I measure if my configuration is working?

 Track three metrics from go-live: user adoption rate (daily active users / total licensed users), data quality score (completeness of key fields), and process compliance rate (percentage of deals following the configured process).
-If any drops below 70% in the first month, configuration adjustments are needed.
+If any drops below 70% in the first month, your configuration needs attention.

 The Full SAP CX Portfolio